 Attention Hen Hud Alumni!
 We would love to hear from you!
-Please send all alumni news to Beth Gruber, Community Resource Liaison, at email@example.com.
+Please send all alumni news to Beth Gruber, Resource Development Liaison, at email@example.com.

 Henry Bethea, Class of 1967, a fallen Vietnam hero and Hen Hud star athlete, was honored by the Town of Cortlandt with the installation of a bench in his memory at Steamboat Riverfront Park in Verplanck in December.
 For the full story as reported by The Examiner News, click here.